Are you at a baseball game right now?

 Baseball podcasts are the greatest source of baseball insights whether you are a die-hard fan, a fantasy baseball gamer, or someone who finds entertainment in conversations about baseball.

 From this review of the best baseball podcasts, we can all agree that the Sully Baseball Podcast is the greatest.
-Running a podcast for more than five years every single day, and still attract a huge following is no easy fete.
+Running a podcast for more than five years every single day, and still attract a huge following is no easy feat.
 Coming in close to the Sully Baseball Podcast is Effectively Wild.

 If you live, eat, and breathe baseball, listen to these podcasts – they all have something special to offer.